This Way of Painting Works for Everyone

-To use the alla prima approach effectively, you should have a very clear mental picture of the subject, which means taking some time to examine it thoroughly.
+You’ve got to give yourself permission to sit and absorb.
+Observe, settle your mind, and develop a very clear mental picture of your subject.
+That’s the first step for alla prima.
+Be thorough with your looking.
 Squint at your subject and observe the light and dark areas.
 Notice the middle values that exist between them.
 Still squinting, make note of the general color in these areas.
-Look for the warm and cool color relationships; for example, if the subject is lit by north light, the light side of an object will be cooler than the dark side.
+Look for the warm and cool color relationships.
+If the subject is lit by north light, the light side of an object will be cooler than the dark side.
 Also pay attention to halation, or how the light values of the subject bleed into the darks and vice versa.

-Starting at the focal point of the painting, I begin blocking in the main areas with paint, constantly comparing the subject with the painting and trying to match the colors as I see them.
-I apply paint with a large, soft brush in the beginning and gently soften most of the edges to establish a general feel for the subject.
-As I continue, I elaborate on the transitions between the light and dark values, pushing one color into another to obtain the proper edge.
-Refining the image, I gradually reduce the size of my brushes, painting smaller and smaller shapes and details.
+Apply paint with a large, soft brush in the beginning and gently soften most of your edges.
+Elaborate on the transitions between the light and dark values, pushing one color into another to obtain the proper edge.
+Gradually reduce the size of your brushes, painting smaller and smaller shapes and details.

-For the best results with this approach, I find its important to paint deliberately and methodically.
-You have to take care to keep the light and dark values from mixing together on the canvas to prevent muddy colors.
-I use intermediate colors between the values to create the transition from light to dark.
+For the best results with alla prima, its important to paint deliberately and methodically.
+That way you can keep the light and dark values from mixing together on the canvas to prevent muddy colors.
+Use intermediate colors between the values to create the transition from light to dark.
+I recommend writing down your approach.
+It will act like your set list, so that you can just refer back to it if you get caught up or confused.